oracle-livelabs/adb/building-blocks/tasks/adb/goto-service-body.md

 1. Once logged into Oracle Cloud, click the navigation menu in the upper left to show top level navigation choices:

     ![Click OCI navigation menu.](images/oci-navigation-invoke.png " ")

     Then, select **Oracle Database -> [](var:db_workload_type)**:

     ![Click Autonomous Database (ATP or ADW).](images/oci-navigation-adb.png " ")

-2. Use the List Scope fields on the left to control the list of Autonomous Databases that are displayed.
+2. You can use the List Scope fields on the left to control the list of Autonomous Databases that are displayed.
 This is useful when you are managing many Autonomous Databases:

     ![Database list.](images/oci-adb-list.png " ")